 Profiling the profession

-- Profiling the profession 2012/2013 final report Author: Landward Research Ltd.
+This series of Profiling the profession are undertaken by Landward Research Ltd.

 - Archaeology Labour Market Intelligence: Profiling the Profession 2007/08 (PDF file) Authors: Kenneth Aitchison (CIfA) and Rachel Edwards (Arboretum Archaeological Consultancy) Published by the Institute of field archaeologists